-Jason Mckay photos Killingly's Laura Farquhar takes a 3-pointer from the side of the court while an East Lyme couch tries to manage his team behind her.
-BY DEAN P. ST. LAURENT KILLINGLY Killingly High School girls' basketball held a slight 29-27 lead over visiting East Lyme High School, when senior Sydney Crabtree buried a mid-range jump shot to put Killingly up two possessions with a minute and eighteen seconds left in regulation.
+Killingly's Laura Farquhar takes a 3-pointer from the side of the court while an East Lyme couch tries to manage his team behind her.
+BY DEAN P. ST. LAURENT SPORTS CORRESPONDENT KILLINGLY Killingly High School girls' basketball held a slight 29-27 lead over visiting East Lyme High School, when senior Sydney Crabtree buried a mid-range jump shot to put Killingly up two possessions with a minute and eighteen seconds left in regulation.
 The shot was all that Killingly needed momentum-wise to close the game out and they were able to shut out East Lyme for the last minute of the game with great defense to hold onto a 32-27 win for their seventh win of the season, one win away from a playoff spot on Thursday, Feb.
 "Absolutely, East Lyme put up a truly gutsy performance," stated Killingly Head Coach Gina Lindberg.
 "We were able to pull it out.
 We worked hard and pulled it out.
-Close games prepare you as you move forward, but it is huge for us because now we are playing a game every other day now for the rest of under our belt it gives us some momentum moving onto Saturday.'
-After a 7-7 first quarter, Killingly outscored East Lyme 10-3 in the second quarter to give some cushion going into halftime, 17-10.
+Close games prepare you as you move forward, but it is huge for us because now we are playing a game every other day now for the rest of the season and to get one under our belt it gives us some momentum moving onto Saturday."
+Jason Mckav photos After a 7-7 first quarter, Killingly outscored East Lyme 10-3 in the second quarter to give some cushion going into halftime, 17-10.
 This was huge on a night when things were not coming easily on the offensive end.
 Killingly was able to build the lead and held it for the duration of the contest.
-"It is always nice to put that separation in between the two especially going into half-time," stated Lindberg.

-it toward the hoop.
+"It is always nice to put that separation in between the two especially going into halftime," stated Lindberg.
+Molly Crabtree of Killingly pushes her way through the East Lyme defense, attempting to make it toward the hoop.
 "We have trouble putting together a full game, so when you get momentum going into halftime, get a chance to regroup and come back at it.
-It is big for us.'
-There were times that East Lyme would put together a run and cut into the deficit, but ultimately great defense and clutch scoring from Laura Farquhar kept Killingly ahead. absolutely "You're right, it felt like we were stuck in a rut offensively tonight, but we persevered with our defense," Lindberg "Our defense is fantastic and it is every game, so I don't expect anything less at this point, so when we are in a little funk you have to turn the pressure up on defense and we preach that we have to turn the pressure up if we are not performing on the other end.'
+It is big for us."
+There were times that East Lyme would put together a run and cut into the deficit, but ultimately great defense and clutch scoring from Laura Farquhar kept Killingly ahead.
+"You're absolutely right, it felt like we were stuck in a rut offensively tonight, but we persevered with our defense," Lindberg expressed.
+"Our defense is fantastic and it is every game, so I don't expect anything less at this point, so when we are in a little funk you have to turn the pressure up on defense and we preach that we have to turn the pressure up if we are not performing on the other end."
 Farquhar was a bright spot offensively for Killingly on a night when defense was the strength.
 The senior guard buried five 3-pointers and ended the game with a gamehigh 17 points in the contest.
-She scored 11 of her quarter and buried two 3's in the 10-point quarter.

-"Laura has certainly come into her own," praised Lindberg.
-"She has always been topnotch, but I feel like her game has elevated this vear and she gets better every game.
+She scored 11 of her 17 points in the second quarter and buried two 3's in the 10-point quarter.
+"Laura has certain- "Laura has certainly come into her own," praised Lindberg.
+"She has always been topnotch, but I feel like her game has elevated this year and she gets better every game.
 So, we are pleased with how she is performing right now."
 Killingly lost to Bacon Academy (48-35) on Saturday, Feb.
 3 to remain a game away from automatic postseason inclusion as of press time.
 Redmen battle until the end against Stonington before falling just short